state-alchemists/zrb/docs/getting-started.md

 - `_automate`, a directory contains task definitions that should be imported in `zrb_init.py`.
 - `src`, your project resources (e.g., source code, docker compose file, helm charts, etc)

-By default, Zrb will create several tasks under your project.
+By default, Zrb will create a default `task-group` named `project`.
 Try to type:

 ```bash
 zrb project